gopi-123/Data_Engineering/Assignment_9_and_10_REST_API_Trigger_LogicApp/Readme.md

-## Assignment 10: Assignment 10: Rest API / Triggers Assignment
+## Assignment 10: Assignment 10: Rest API / Triggers and Logic App Assignment

 	1. Create a pipeline to fetch the All countries data from Rest API (https://restcountries.com/v3.1/all) and save it as parquet file in ADLS.